Macroeconomics in Forex Trading

 • Economic Performance: During periods of high unemployment, output tends to suffer.
 As a result, the international currency markets are highly likely to discount the monies of regions with high unemployment.

-• Monetary Policy: A common mantra among central bankers is to “promote maximum employment.”
+• Monetary Policy: A common mantra among central bankers is “promoting maximum employment.”
 To do so, central banks adopt dovish policies to nurture employment and economic growth.
 Among these actions are the lowering of interest rates and the extension of credit.
 As a result, the domestic currency becomes devalued on the foreign exchange markets.

 If you’re going to trade the forex market, don’t forget about unemployment!
 It is an excellent signal for understanding the macroeconomic state of a country, region, or the world as a whole.